microsoft/vscode-notebook-testdata/roadmap.md

   - [x] Interactive JavaScript wigets.
 Contributed by extensions, like ipywidget or vega/vega-lite
   - [ ] **Custom Mime Types** (`application/vnd*`).
 Similar to above, might require API extensibility for contributing custom vendor mime types handler

-A notebook output might have mutiple mimetypes and a notebook client will choose the richest mime type it can render.
-A display order for mime types can be as below
+Notebook outputs might have mutiple mimetypes and notebook clients will choose the richest mime type they can render.
+The display order for mime types can be as below

 * application/json
 * application/javascript